No slipping up if you slip away.

 - Used to Be a Sweet Kid: When Mrs. Murphy starts reaching for happy memories of Connor, she has to go all the way back to his early childhood, when the family used to picnic at the Autumn's Smile apple orchard.
 It sounds like this is also the last time Zoe remembers having a happy relationship with him.

 - We Hardly Knew Ye: Intentionally evoked trope.
-For those who come in unspoiled on the plot of the show, Connor's death two scenes into the show after being introduced as a major character and Evan's Foil is a massive Shocking Swerve.
+For those who come in unspoiled on the plot of the show, Connor's death two scenes into the show after being introduced as a major character and Evan's Foil is a massive twist.
 We then go on to never see him again or learn anything substantial whatsoever about his life, with him replaced by Imaginary Connor, who openly lampshades he's based entirely on Evan's uninformed lies.

 - Wicked Cultured: One of the main ways the novelization fleshes out Connor's character is having him be the most erudite character, constantly referencing various writers and philosophers to justify his dark view of life (especially Friedrich Nietzsche).